cavaunpeu/willwolf.io-source/content/articles/my-next-role.md

 ## In three years
 Management, I think.
 I'm a strong communicator, and enjoy teaching things to anyone that will listen.

+## Location
+NYC/SF, primarily.

 ## About me
 - I once rode a bicycle 7,614.5 kilometers from Istanbul, Turkey to Bishkek, Kyrgyzstan.
 - I once taught a university Spanish course, in French, in Guinea-Conakry.
-- Machine learning and code keep me smiling from ear to ear.
+- Mathematics and code keep me smiling from ear to ear.

 For more about me, please see my full [bio]({filename}/pages/about.md) and [résumé]({filename}/pages/cv.md).
 In addition, social links can be found below.